 While the book was only away from the library for a day, preparing the catalogue metadata took much longer.
 Thanks to the hard work of the BET and our colleagues at Google, you can now search and read the full text of this classic book online.

-is one of many hundreds of thousands of Oxford University books now available through Google Book Search, and we look forward to bringing even more volumes online for scholars and enthusiasts alike.
+On the Origin of Species is one of many hundreds of thousands of Oxford University books now available through Google Book Search, and we look forward to bringing even more volumes online for scholars and enthusiasts alike.

 No comments: